revolunet/sublimetext-markdown-preview/sample.md

 When `enable_mathjax` is `true`, inline math can be included \\(\frac{\pi}{2}\\) $\pi$

-Alternatively, math can be written on it's own line:
+Alternatively, math can be written on its own line:

 $$F(\omega) = \frac{1}{\sqrt{2\pi}} \int_{-\infty}^{\infty} f(t) \, e^{ - i \omega t}dt$$